Bolt Size Chart 2026: Diameter, Length & Thread Types

 1- Mixing Metric and Imperial

 Metric and imperial bolts may appear similar, but they are not interchangeable.
 For example, an M8 bolt looks close to a 5/16″ bolt.
-Using one in place of the other can damage threads and compromise the joint, so always match the standard carefully.

 2- Ignoring Thread Pitch

 Even if the diameter matches, thread pitch or TPI must be correct.
 Using a bolt with the wrong thread type can prevent proper engagement, strip threads, or weaken the connection.
-Always check the pitch before assembly to ensure a secure and reliable joint.

 3- Using the Wrong Length

-Choosing a longer bolt does not guarantee better performance.
+The length of the bolt selected does not assure superior performance.
 A bolt must have the correct length for proper thread engagement without bottoming out.
-Selecting the proper length ensures a strong joint, prevents interference, and maintains overall assembly integrity.

 Bolt Strength Grades (Quick Mention)